shirokumacode/overwatch-omnic-rewards/README.md

 ## OWL Season 2022
 This season has been very problematic for rewards(tokens) due to Blizzard's random errors in their website and tracking endpoints. **This applies whether you use the app or watch on overwatchleague.com**.
 You may randomly see:
-- the "green circle" disappearing -> the app tells you it watched x minutes and goes back to checking mode
+- the "green circle" disappearing -> the app tells you it "Watched x minutes" and goes back to checking mode
   - this is due to Blizzard's tracking endpoints responding with "stop tracking" when trying to track time (issue #15).
 If this happens on overwatchleague.com you need to refresh the page to solve
-- sometimes the whole video panel on overwatchleague.com disappears -> app says "Page incorrectly formatted"
+- sometimes the whole video panel on overwatchleague.com disappears -> app says "Not live" or says "Page incorrectly formatted"

 Hope that this gets fixed because at the end of last season there were almost no issues at all.